Microwave sensors are helping to protect communities in Africa and Asia by monitoring insecticide use

-The sensor is designed to accurately monitor the concentration of alpha-cypermethrin on various wall surfaces and has undergone rigorous validation for implementation in both India and Nepal.
+The sensor is designed to accurately monitor the concentration of alpha-cypermethrin on various wall surfaces.
+It has undergone rigorous validation for implementation in both India and Nepal – bringing forward a new device which has the potential to save lives in some of the region’s most vulnerable communities.

 The operational process involves the application of dosed filter papers during standard spraying routines, followed by High-performance liquid chromatography (HPLC) analysis to calibrate and authenticate sensor readings.